 If it is a clear day, we may perhaps see their encounter on the summer sky….

 I am a romantic being and love this story.

 Perhaps you can hold hands together with your loved one and appreciate the moment they can be together.

-Here is a ritual accompanied with this folk tale.
+Here is a ritual accompanied by this folk tale.

-Later the wishes were made for all kinds of skills to improve, and any other wishes in life and the wishes were written in a form of poem on colored paper.
+Later the wishes were made for all kinds of skills to improve, and any other wishes in life and the wishes were written in the form of a poem on colored paper.
 "Tanzaku".

 I love these moments given to think what we wish or what we want to achieve in life.